woossi0/suite/docs/usermanual/source/webmaps/index.rst

 Building web maps
 =================

 This section will discuss web maps and how to create them using Boundless Suite.
-This includes using Composer for creating maps, as well as composition with GeoExplorer.
+This includes using Composer for creating maps.

 .. toctree::
    :maxdepth: 2

    composer/index
-   easypublish/index